 Based on my monitoring of the Twittersphere, it’s all about the sweet sauce.
 McDonald’s could put cardboard on a bun and pour that sauce on it and people, mostly young people, would pay $2.49 for it.
 Fer cryin’ out loud, just get a bottle of Sweet Baby Ray’s and stick a straw in it folks.

 So on the night before repeal of McRib, I decided to bring back a taste of summer and fire up my grill and whup up some nice meaty baby backs, following my recipe for Last Meal Ribs.
 I made a few extra racks so my guests could take some home and I kept a slab myself.
 To honor the passing of McRibs, the next day I created the AmazingRibs Sandwich to fill the void.

-1) You have a choice.
-You can chop the onion and serve it raw on the sandwich, or you can cook it.
+- Either chop the onion and serve it raw on the sandwich, or can cook it.
 You can just lightly cook it in some butter in a pan or grill it, or you can slowly caramelize it.
 Caramelizing it makes the onion into a sweet relish that obviates the need for sauce.

 - Toast the bun under the broiler to make it crunchy.
 I think this is an important step.

 - Assemble the sandwich with a heaping scoop of chopped meat and 1 or 2 tablespoons of sauce on top if you must.
 Then mount the onions and pickles.

 - Serve.
 Immediately serve the sandwiches with sweet potato steak fries and slaw.

 High quality websites are expensive to run.
 If you help us, we’ll pay you back bigtime with an ad-free experience and a lot of freebies!